The Himba of Namibia

-But you may be forgiven if what you see has you awestruck.
-Their statuesque beauty, ochre silhouettes, and intricate accessories have captured the imagination of all visitors for centuries.
+But you may be forgiven if the Himba tribe has you awestruck.
+Their statuesque beauty, ochre skin, and intricate accessories have captured the imagination of visitors for centuries.

 Birth of a Tribe

 Five hundred years ago the Herero people moved from Angola to the Kunene region of what is now Namibia and with this move, they entered our history books.
 A large shortage of cows due to a relentless bovine epidemic at the end of the 19th century split the tribe into two very distinctive groups.
 While the part of the tribe that is still known as the Herero would move south to explore new regions in an effort to enhance their chance of survival and eventually conformed more over time, the other group called the OvaHimba held fast to their territory, their traditions, and customs.
 While the two groups continue to share the Herero language, the OvaHimba dialect is now known as OtjiHimba.

 Though ‘Himba’ is commonly used in the West, OvaHimba is the more correct term, as when freely translated from the Otjiherero language, Himba means ‘beggar’.

 Around 50,000 OvaHimba continue to live in the Kunene region in Namibia and across the Kunene River in Angola.
 There is a hunter-gatherer offshoot of the Himbas known as the OvaTwa but the OvaHimba are Namibia’s last semi-nomadic pastoralists.

 There are Three Distinct Aspects of a Himba Woman’s Look